jpowerj/dsps/ch03/03-05-marginal.md

 (sec-3-5)=
-# Marginal Distributions
+# 3.5 Marginal Distributions

+(sec-3-5-0)=
+# Overview

 *Earlier in this chapter, we introduced distributions for random variables, and in @sec-3-4 we discussed a generalization to joint distributions of two random variables simultaneously.
 Often, we start with a joint distribution of two random variables and we then want to find the distribution of just one of them.
 The distribution of one random variable $X$ computed from a joint distribution is also called the marginal distribution of $X$.
 Each random variable will have a marginal CDF as well as a marginal pdf or pmf.
-We also introduce the concept of independent random variables, which is a natural generalization of independent events.
+We also introduce the concept of independent random variables, which is a natural generalization of independent events.*

 (sec-3-5-1)=
-# Deriving a Marginal pmf or a Marginal pdf
+# 3.5.1 Deriving a Marginal pmf or a Marginal pdf

 We have seen in @thm-3-4-5 that if the joint CDF $F$ of two random variables $X$ and $Y$ is known, then the CDF $F_1$ of the random variable $X$ can be derived from $F$.
 We saw an example of this derivation in @exm-3-4-15.
 If $X$ has a continuous distribution, we can also derive the pdf of $X$ from the joint distribution.